hpides/BDL/tasks/pyspark/task_03.md

 #### Bonus

 For this, you can collect two bonus points:
-\- Inspect other data preprocessing techniques that can enhance the performance of the trained model.
+\- Inspect other data preprocessing techniques that can enhance the performance of the trained model (MSE).
 Add the additional steps in the list of (other parameters) in the `results.csv`.
 \- In terms of train and test runtime, find the best set of parameters for your pipeline.
 Summarize the findings in a `config_set_bonus.txt` file.

 ### Task Setup & Submission